Find out what you need to know about releasing equity from your home in our handy equity release guide.

 You will usually have to pay arrangement fees, legal fees and valuation fees.
 You will also have to pay for any legal and independent financial advice you receive.

 With a lifetime mortgage, you may be able to have some of these costs added to the loan.
 With a home reversion scheme, you may be able to have some of the costs deducted from the amount of money to be released.
+Read more about how much equity release costs.

 The SunLife Over 55 Equity Release Service is here to put you in contact with an independent expert adviser, so you can decide whether or not equity release is right for you.